stevealexrs/Web3.swift/README.md

   </a>
 </p>

+# Fork Changes
+Converted all callbacks to swift built-in async/await and removed promise kit.
+Minimum requirement changed to iOS 15 and macOS 12.

 # :alembic: Web3

 Web3.swift is a Swift library for signing transactions and interacting with Smart Contracts in the Ethereum Network.